wjs20/wjs20.github.io/_posts/2025-06-29-python-pipedreams.markdown

 ---
 layout: post
-title:  "Python Pipedreams"
+title:  "Python pipedreams"
 date:   2025-07-02 14:42:47 +0000
 tags: python unix
 ---

 Unix pipelines are a mainstay of any bioinformatics analysis.
 Similarly, python is an extremely powerful and flexible programming language that can be used to accomplish data processing tasks.
 Naturally there comes a point when you want to combine them.
 If you do this however, you will find that python has some idiosyncracies that make the iterative workflow of developing pipelines a bit of a pain.
 This post will show you how you can get around these idiosyncracies to realize your python pipedreams 😉.

-## What are Pipelines?
+## What are pipelines?

 Unix pipelines are one of the most (if not the most) powerful feature of unix operating systems.
 They allow you to compose small modular building blocks to perform a huge variety of data manipulation tasks, and are particularly important in bioinformatics, where work often involves shuttling data between various programs and mashing data into shape.
 An example of a unix pipeline can be seen below for those who aren't familiar.